chi2labs/cognitoR/README.md

   - Getting data for the authenticated user.
   - Callback for Logout of Amazon Cognito.

-In the example mentioned above includes the suse of the Logout module (`logout_ui()` and `logout_server()`) which provide a “logout” button interacting with the reactive “isLogged” returned from Cognito Module to show the button and with the logout callback when button is pressed.
+The example mentioned above includes the use of the Logout module (`logout_ui()` and `logout_server()`) which provide a “logout” button interacting with the reactive “isLogged” returned from Cognito Module to show the button and with the logout callback when button is pressed.